falcosecurity/falco-website/content/en/docs/download.md

 The Falco Project community only supports two ways for downloading and running Falco:

  - Running Falco directly on a Linux host
- - Running the Falco userspace program in a container, with a kernel driver installed on the underlying host.
+ - Running the Falco userspace program in a container, with a driver installed on the underlying host.

 Below you can find artifacts for both.